HL7/fhirpath.js/README.md

 > ]
 ```

+Instead of passing a filename containing the resource, the string of JSON
+representing the resource can be passed directly as the second argument (which
+is useful for testing and experimenting).

 Environment variables can be passed as a third argument as a string of JSON.

 If given just the FHIRPath expression, the utility will print the parsed tree: